-As the Company's shares traded at a discount to the net asset value per share throughout the year, no new shares were issued during the year (2022: 150,000).
+As the Company's shares traded at a discount to the net asset value per share throughout the year, no new shares were issued during the year (2023: Nil).

 The volatility of the net asset value per share in an asset class such as biotechnology is a factor over which the Board has no control.
 The making and timing of any share buy-backs or share issuance is at the absolute discretion of the Board.
-Please see the Chairman's Statement beginning on page 2 for further information.
+Please see pages 38 and 39 for information regarding how the Board addressed this issue during the year.